Tyson Fury Talks Opponents and Comebacks

 The linear world heavyweight champion Tyson Fury spoke exclusively to BT Sport.
-Ahead of Billy Joe Saunders’ WBO middleweight title defense against David Lemieux in Montreal.
+Ahead of Billy Joe Saunders’ WBO middleweight title defence against David Lemieux in Montreal.
 Fury, who has been away from boxing now for over two years, sat down to talk all things boxing.

 With his case now cleared and being able to once again box.
 As well as him only recently welcoming his fourth child into the world.
 Things are starting to look up for the British born world champion.
 The last time we saw him inside the ropes, he took all of the belts from the dominant Wladimir Klitschko.